<?xml version="1.0" encoding="UTF-8"?>

 I didn&#8217;t have paper towels at work but I had plenty of bubble wrap.<br />

-I closed the laptop in a tablet mode (with hard drive and battery removed), plugged the AC adapter and wrapped the laptop properly in bubble wrap.</p>
+I closed it in a tablet mode (with hard drive and battery removed), plugged the AC adapter and wrapped the laptop properly in bubble wrap.</p>

-<p><img class="alignnone" title="Laptop in bubble wrap" src="http://www.laptoprepair101.com/wp-images/hp-video-problem/fix-video-failure-03.jpg" alt="" width="450" height="338" /></p>
+<p><img decoding="async" loading="lazy" class="alignnone" title="Laptop in bubble wrap" alt="" src="https://www.laptoprepair101.com/wp-images/hp-video-problem/fix-video-failure-03.jpg" width="450" height="338" /></p>

-<p>After that I just waited for about two hours and unplugged AC adapter from the wall.<br />
+<p>After that I just waited for about two hours and unplugged AC adapter from the wall.Â <span style="line-height: 1.5em;">Waited for about 30 minutes and tried turning it on.</span><br />

 Success!!!
-The laptop started with video.</p>
+It starts with with video.</p>

-<p><img class="alignnone" title="Laptop booted properly" src="http://www.laptoprepair101.com/wp-images/hp-video-problem/fix-video-failure-04.jpg" alt="" width="450" height="338" /></p>
+<p><img decoding="async" loading="lazy" class="alignnone" title="Laptop booted properly" alt="" src="https://www.laptoprepair101.com/wp-images/hp-video-problem/fix-video-failure-04.jpg" width="450" height="338" /></p>

-<p>I just couldn&#8217;t stop and tried the fix on another failed laptop.</p>
+<p>I just couldn&#8217;t stop and tried the fix on another one.</p>

-<p><strong>LAPTOP #2.
+<p><strong>#2.
 HP Pavilion dv6000.</strong><br />

 This is a different model with very similar failure symptoms.
-It turns on, all LED lights work but there is no video.</p>
+It failed exactly the same way as the first one.</p>

-<p>This time I didn&#8217;t something extra.
-To make sure there is no cool air coming into the laptop though bubble wrap, I closed all air vents with sticky tape.</p>
+<p>This time I did something extra.
+To make sure there is no cool air coming into the case through the bubble wrap, I closed all air vents with sticky tape.</p>

-<p><img class="alignnone" title="All air vents closed" src="http://www.laptoprepair101.com/wp-images/hp-video-problem/fix-video-failure-05.jpg" alt="" width="450" height="338" /></p>
+<p><img decoding="async" loading="lazy" class="alignnone" title="All air vents closed" alt="" src="https://www.laptoprepair101.com/wp-images/hp-video-problem/fix-video-failure-05.jpg" width="450" height="338" /></p>

-<p>After that I turned on the laptop from AC adapter (again with hard drive and battery removed) and wrapped the laptop base with bubble wrap.</p>
+<p>After that I turned it on from AC adapter (again with hard drive and battery removed) and wrapped the base.</p>

-<p><img class="alignnone" title="Laptop base wrapped" src="http://www.laptoprepair101.com/wp-images/hp-video-problem/fix-video-failure-06.jpg" alt="" width="450" height="338" /></p>
+<p><img decoding="async" loading="lazy" class="alignnone" title="Laptop base wrapped" alt="" src="https://www.laptoprepair101.com/wp-images/hp-video-problem/fix-video-failure-06.jpg" width="450" height="338" /></p>

-<p>The laptop was running like that for about 60-70 minutes but then I noticed that all LED lights went off.
-Not sure what happened, maybe the laptop overheated too much and shut down on its own.
+<p>Not sure what happened.
+Maybe the motherboard overheated too much and shut down on its own.
 Anyway, I didn&#8217;t touch it for about 30 minutes and let it cool down.</p>

 <p>My fix was successful again!
 The laptop turned on with video and booted to the desktop.</p>

-<p><img class="alignnone" title="HP laptop video fixed" src="http://www.laptoprepair101.com/wp-images/hp-video-problem/fix-video-failure-07.jpg" alt="" width="450" height="338" /></p>
+<p><img decoding="async" loading="lazy" class="alignnone" title="HP laptop video fixed" alt="" src="https://www.laptoprepair101.com/wp-images/hp-video-problem/fix-video-failure-07.jpg" width="450" height="338" /></p>

 <blockquote><p><strong>HOW THIS FIX WORKS:</strong></p></blockquote>